Click here to listen to Elsie describe an inspiring workshop she attended in Chicago to a residential rehab and training program.

 Elsie’s determination and drive is stronger today than ever.
 “When I was at Macy, I did fifteen years in the trenches.
 Now I need to empower, to build myself up, and empower myself so I can go to a higher level of advocacy to help these people.
-To help these people the way I think they should be helped” (Interview).
-She is very clear that “the thing that is important for them is survival” (Interview).
+To help these people the way I think they should be helped” (Clark Nov.
+2010).
+She is very clear that “the thing that is important for them is survival” (Clark).
 Elsie has a vision of how life can be made better for Native women on the reservation.

 There needs to be a place for these young mothers that are walking the streets with their babies during the daytime in buggies.
 They are pushing the strollers, but where are they going?
 So something for these women and for the victims I work with– before they transition they need to have all these skills.
 They need to be able to stand on their feet and be willing and read to fight back in court.
 Tribal women have had the hardest time, are the least served, and need the most help.